List of major liberal parties considered left: Other

-Slovakia's liberal Progressive Slovakia (PS) is considered "right" in that it is the main opposition party to the left-wing nationalist Direction – Social Democracy (Smer), but in international standards, PS is referred to as the centre-left.

-PRCh, B, PRG and Democrats 66 are connected to Classical radicalism.
+The liberal Progressive Slovakia (PS) is considered right-leaning in that it is the main opposition party to the left-wing nationalist Direction – Social Democracy (Smer).
+By international standards, PS is referred to as the centre-left.
+PRCh, B, PRG, and Democrats 66 are connected to classical radicalism, the mainstream left-wing positions before socialism and social democracy mostly replaced it.

 Historical

-Early liberal parties were mostly related to the political left.
-Therefore, only liberal parties that existed since 1945 are included:
+Early liberal parties were mostly related to the political left, therefore only liberal parties that existed since 1945 are included.